ceshwar/HateSpeechAnalysis/README.md

-# HateSpeechAnalysis
+# Hate Speech Analysis

-Interrupted Time Series analysis to examine the effect of Reddit's banning of r/CoonToown on users who used to participate in the forum.
+*Interrupted Time Series* analysis to examine the effect of Reddit's banning of r/CoonToown on users who used to participate in the forum.

 The data for this analysis is drawn from Chandrasekharan et al 2018, and is based on counts of hate speech on Reddit.

 References: